 Articles that initially sounded boring, like “Best Weight Loss Programs,” suddenly become exciting and relevant once you add “you.”

 And articles that might have sounded self-centered, like “How I Became Awesome,” sound more useful and relatable once you replace “I” with “you.”

 You should also replace neutral and boring words like “individual” or “person” with “you” whenever possible.
 This way people feel like you are talking to them and not some invisible third-party.

 People will do business with brands they trust.
 While there are plenty of books on sales and marketing, being honest is often all that’s needed to get new customers.
 If people think that you are a good and ethical person, they will be interested in what you have to say.

-Making your content into a trustworthy source of quality information will help you build up an audience, sell more products, and get people to hire you for your services.
+Making your content into a trustworthy source of quality information will help you build an audience, sell more products and get people to hire you for your services.

 1) Show and Tell